How to Prepare Water for Hydroponics – pH, TDS, and PPM

 Adjusting PPM Levels

 Before you start adjusting your PPM levels, you’ll first want to make sure your tap water is ready to feed your plants.
 That means you’ll want to adjust the PPM of your base water before you start feeding it to your plants.
-Now, any time you add anything into your watering solution, you’ll be adding more particles into it, so keep an eye out on your PPM levels at all times.

 - To rid your water of too many particles you can use things like a carbon filter or a reverse osmosis machine to clean your water.
 However, many growers agree that most tap water has helpful minerals (like calcium and magnesium) that help plants.